Executive Director

 BIO

-A Bay Area native, Ed brings an immense passion for working with youth who are at risk of being failed by adult-driven systems.
-Ed has a diverse, 16-year background in supporting and developing comprehensive school based programs, off site community based programs, and summer camps.
+A Bay Area native, Ed brings an immense passion for working with youth at risk of being failed by adult-driven systems.
+Ed has a diverse, 16-year background in supporting and developing comprehensive school-based programs, off-site community-based programs, and summer camps.
 He also has experience in gang prevention and intervention, building programs and services in a juvenile detention facility, and working to support special education.
-An experienced, endorsed California School-Age Consortium trainer, Ed has worked with out-of-school-time professionals across the state.
+Ed, an experienced, endorsed California School-Age Consortium trainer, has worked with out-of-school-time professionals nationwide.

 Ed studied Community and Commercial Recreation Administration at California State University, Chico.
-He lives in the East Bay with his wife, a 6th grade teacher.
+He lives in the East Bay, a 6th grade teacher, with his wife.

 Claudia Cisneros